Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Large LCD display

 The great thing about the Goal Zero Yeti 1400 is the fact that it operates on lithium power, which has an extended battery life, is more compact, and offers a wider range of usage options than typical generator varieties.
+With its ultra-high-capacity battery-powered portable generator, it can run your high-power household appliances such as sump pumps, fridges, and power tools among others

 If you want to charge the battery, you can connect it to a 120V outlet.
 You can also use your car as a charging device.
 Otherwise, you can use the solar charge control.
 If you opt for this option, you will need to purchase solar panels in addition to the unit.